To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 A username and password previously set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
 If you have not created an online profile yet, please visit Professional Heart Daily to create an online member profile before accessing the Council Awards Application System.
 AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA member identification numbers.

 An active AHA Professional Member account is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA member number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than May 30 for the member number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA no later than one week prior to the application submission deadline for the member number to be processed and delivered in time for the application deadline.
+The membership number will be required on the award application form.

 Finalists for the Laennec Fellow in Training (FIT) Clinician Award associated with Scientific Sessions will be announced in August.
 The top five candidates will present their research results at Scientific Sessions.
 The winner will be announced at the Council on Clinical Cardiology dinner.
 Each finalist will also receive the following: